popgenmethods/SINGER/README.md

 # SINGER
 SINGER stands for Sampling and inference of genealogies with recombination, and it is a Bayesian method to do posterior sampling of Ancestral Recombination Graph under Sequentially Markovian Coalescent.
+SINGER works by iterative threading one haplotype to the partially-built ARG, until the ARG for all haplotypes have been built.
+After initialization, MCMC will be performed to update the ARG to explore the posterior distribution.
+For a full description and cite our method, use:

 Here we maintained the version which is under active development, but you can still direclty download the binary files for all past versions.